-On Saturday, November 18, 2023, the NPS may begin notification to the public regarding expected impacts of the lapse in appropriations.
-To allow for orderly closures, routine visitor services may continue to be provided through the use of available non-lapsing appropriations under the Federal Lands Recreation Enhancement Act (FLREA) for a 48-hour period.
-Beginning Monday, November 20, 2023, NPS will execute its orderly closure and service curtailment directives.
+The NPS may begin notification to the public regarding expected impacts of the lapse in appropriations on the first day of the lapse.
+To allow for orderly closures, routine visitor services may continue to be provided through the use of available non-lapsing appropriations under the Federal Lands Recreation Enhancement Act (FLREA) for a 24-hour period if the lapse in appropriations begins on a Sunday, and for a 48-hour period if the lapse in appropriations begins on a Saturday or a Sunday, NPS will execute its orderly closure and service curtailment directives on the following Monday.
+If the lapse begins on a weekday, NPS will execute its orderly closure and service curtailment directives on the first day of the lapse.
 Sites will generally be closed and areas that remain accessible to the public will face significantly reduced services as set forth in the operating models further described below.